-Older adult communication needs from your patients' perspective I wish you knew I wish you would do I want to be respected and addressed formally.
+Older adult communication needs from yo our enrollees' perspective --- ---------------------------- l wish you knew I wish you would do I want to be respected and addressed formally.
 I appreciate empathy.
 Introduce yourself and greet me with Mr., Mrs. or Ms. Avoid using overly friendly terms, patronizing speech such as honey, dear and baby talk.
 Be empathetic and try to see through my lens.
 I want to be spoken to directly, even if my caregiver is with me.
 I want to participate in the conversation and in making decisions.
 Don't assume I cannot understand or make decisions.
 Include me in the conversation.
 Speak to me directly and check for understanding.
 I can't hear well with lots of background noise and it is hard to see with glaring or reflecting light.
-When possible, try to find a quiet place when speaking to hard of hearing patients.
+When possible, try to find a quiet place when speaking to hard of hearing enrollees.
 If there is unavoidable noise, speak clearly, slower and with shorter phrases as needed.
 Adjust glare or reflecting light as much as possible.
 I may have language barrier and cultural beliefs that may affect adherence to the treatment plan.
 Offer language assistance to help us better understand each other.
 Ask about cultural beliefs that may impact my adherence to the treatment plan.
 Medical jargon and acronyms confuse me.
 Use layperson language, not acronyms or popular slang terms.
 I respect my doctor and am not always comfortable asking questions.
 I don't like to be rushed.
 Encourage questions.
 Avoid interrupting or rushing me.
 Don't make me feel like you do not have time to hear me out.
 Give me time to ask questions and express myself.
 After you ask a question, allow time for responses.
 Do not jump quickly from one topic to another without an obvious transition.
-Nodding my head doesn't always mean Focus on what is most important for me to know.
+Nodding my head doesn't always mean I understand.
+Focus on what is most important for me to know.
 Watch for cues to guide communication and information sharing.
-Ask questions to see if I truly draw too much attention to my reading skills.
+Ask questions to see if I truly comprehend.
+Check for understanding using Teach-Back.
+I need instructions to take home with me.
+I may be very skilled at disguising my lack of reading skills and may be embarrassed to tell you.
+Explain what will happen next.
+Watch for cues that indicate vision or literacy issues to inform you about the best way to communicate with me.
+Don't draw too much attention to my reading skills.
 Seek appropriate methods to effectively communicate with me, including large font and demonstration.
+Some topics such as advance directives or a terminal prognosis are very sensitive for me.
+Explain the specific need of having an advance directive before talking about treatment choices to help me alleviate my concern that this advance directive is for the benefit of the medical staff and not me.
+Related to a terminal prognosis, follow ethical and legal requirements, but be aware of my cultural perspective.
+Offer me the opportunity to learn the truth, at whatever level of detail that I desire.
+My culture may be one that believes that giving a terminal prognosis is unlucky or will bring death sooner and my family and I may not want you to tell me directly.